8ctopus/apache-php-fpm-alpine/README.md

 ## quick start

 - download [`docker-compose.yml`](https://github.com/8ctopus/apache-php-fpm-alpine/blob/master/docker-compose.yml)
-- php 8.2 is the default setup, to use php 8.3.0 RC6, 8.1, 8.0 or 7.4, select the image in `docker-compose.yml`
+- php 8.3 is the default flavor, to use php 8.2, 8.1, 8.0 or 7.4, select the image in `docker-compose.yml`
 - start `Docker Desktop` and run `docker-compose up`
 - open browser at [`http://localhost/`](http://localhost/)